 At least 80% of all final grades in any clinical nursing course will be made up of proctored exams; 20% of this proctored exam average will made up of cumulative final exams which may include faculty-made exams and/or standardized exams.
 Final exams may be standardized proctored exams and will be graded as outlined in the course syllabus.
-To pass any nursing course, students must achieve a cumulative test grade average of 80% on all proctored exams.
-Students who fail to achieve a cumulative test grade average of 80% will have the final course grade determined by the cumulative test grade average.
+In order to achieve a course grade of 80% in a didactic nursing course, both the test average and final course grade must be at least an 80%.
+Test averages are calculated first, before any other coursework is calculated.
+The test average is not weighted and must be an 80% average of all tests averaged equally.
+If the average is below 80%, the student will earn the score of the test average for his/her grade and will not be able to progress.
 Take home quizzes, group quizzes, open-book quizzes or other learning assessments are not calculated in this total.
 The School of Nursing does NOT round final grades.